Textualize/trogon/README.md

 </details>

-Trogon works with the popular [Click](https://click.palletsprojects.com/) library for Python, but will support other libraries and languages in the future.
+Trogon works with the popular Python libraries [Click](https://click.palletsprojects.com/) and [Typer](https://github.com/tiangolo/typer), and will support other libraries and languages in the future.

 ## How it works